-Our Karate classes in King’s Cross are prepared for all sorts of people, usually one of these three: Those who want to learn a new self-defense skill or sports activity which keeps them physically fit Those who are intent on learning Karate & People who want to develop the capability to defend themselves while increasing their confidence in day to day life We can assist men, women and children of all ages irrespective of their experience or actual physical ability.
+Our Karate classes in King’s Cross are prepared for all sorts of people, usually one of these three: Those who wish to study a new style of martial art or hobby which keeps them in good shape Individuals who are seriously interested in learning Karate & People who wish to develop the capacity to defend themselves while increasing their self-confidence in day to day life We can assist men, women and children of all ages regardless of their experience or actual physical ability.

 Karate practice (King’s Cross ) – Our Karate Classes in King’s Cross

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)